Patterns in development

 These patterns in development described by Rudolf Steiner and the Gesell Institute of Child Development provide the basis of these profiles.
 This structure of development has then been filled out with examples from the detailed descriptions in the age profiles of the Gesell Institute, the work of other researchers in child development, and my own research and work with parents, teachers and others working with children.
 These descriptions have then been enriched by an understanding of planetary qualities.

 This article expands on the patterns of development observed by Steiner and Gesell in more detail and on the new observations that have come out of a synthesis of their work.
+The following diagram illustrates visually how the Steiner 7 year stages and Gesell Institute’s 6 fold stages interweave and how the completion of each of the Gesell series of stages also coincides with significant points in the child’s development seen from a Steiner perspective.

 Rudolf Steiner & the Seven Year Rhythms